mqless/mqless.github.io/_docs/tutorial.md

 Of the first part of the tutorial we created the device actor, which record and read temperature.
 We also created a SAM template and run the actor both locally and on AWS.

-On the next part of the tutorial we will create the device group actor and see how it manage and create devices.
+On the next part of the tutorial we will create the device group actor and see how it manage and query devices.